librenms/librenms/doc/Extensions/Syslog.md

 ```

-Ancient versions of rsyslog may require different syntax.
+Older versions of rsyslog may require different syntax.
 This is an example for rsyslog 5 (default on Debian 7):

 ```bash
 # Feed syslog messages to librenms